 Standards development

 Digital health specifications describe an explicit set of requirements or design criteria that must be satisfied.
-Specifications do not require the endorsement of an accredited standards development organisation but may be adopted into a standard by a standards development organisation.
+Specifications do not require the endorsement of an accredited standards development organisation but may be adopted into a standard by such organisations.
 Specifications can also support conformance testing.

-Typically, the use of standards in Australia is voluntary.
+Adoption of standards in Australia is typically voluntary.
 Standards may be specified in legislation or recommended for conformance.
-The Agency provides recommendations and guidance for industry seeking to connect to national infrastructure through the publication of developer guides, specifications, and conformance profiles.
+The Australian Digital Health Agency (the Agency) provides recommendations and guidance for industry seeking to connect to national infrastructure through the publication of developer guides, specifications, and conformance profiles.

 Types of standards